 - It's too new: if the publish date is set a few months in the future, it could be too soon for the article to show up in the database.

 - It's only one or two years old: many journal publishers have a "publisher's embargo" on the latest six to twenty-four months of electronic articles.
 In these cases, the print copy may be your only option.
 You can go to that library to read, scan or make a photocopy.

 4. The article database is not recognizing your University of Minnesota affiliation.
 You must go through proxied links.
 Links that you follow from our website and sub-sites http://www.lib.umn.edu/ are most likely proxied.
-Links from FindIt or CitationLinker are definitely proxied.
+Links from FindIt definitely proxied.
 Links to databases from public search engines are most likely not proxied.
 Here are some examples of a proxied URL:

 If you are using an article database off-campus and you weren't asked by a University of Minnesota website to log in with your University of Minnesota x500 ID and password at some point, that's a good clue that you're not connecting to our paid institutional subscriptions.
 Many databases will indicate on the top of the page if they recognize you as a U of M affiliate.
 If you're off-campus, and you're sure that you have followed proxied links, try logging into the University's Virtual Private Network (VPN) before accessing the database or article.
 VPN will make it appear to other websites that you're sitting on campus even though you may be miles away.